LouitLA/GameMaker-Localization-Tutorial-by-Blobfish-improved/README.md

-# GameMaker-Studio-2---Localization-Tutorial-by-Blobfish-improved-
+# GameMaker Localization Tutorial by Blobfish improved

-This GMS 2 script is from Blobfish youtube tutorial: https://www.youtube.com/watch?v=HYPYowI4PK0
+This GameMaker asset is from Blobfish youtube tutorial: https://www.youtube.com/watch?v=HYPYowI4PK0

 I made some changes to incorporate the script into my project and I wanted to share it!
 You could download as a local package or view the project files online.